The First Annual Thomistic Bioethics Colloquium: Towards a Thomistic Understanding of Death in the Clinical Setting

 Thomistic Metaphysics and the Irreversibility of Death.
 Catherine Nolan, PhD

-An Emerging Thomistic Metaphysical Framework for Death in the Clinical Setting: Points of Consensus and Opportunities for Dialogue.
+An Emerging Thomistic Metaphysical Framework for Death in the Clinical Setting: Points of Consensus and Opportunities for Inquiry.
 Fr.
 Columba Thomas, OP MD

 Mark your calendars for the Second Annual Thomistic Bioethics Conference: Anointing of the Sick in its Pastoral, Theological, and Historical Dimensions